Ford’s Colony a Williamsburg / James City County neighborhood spotlight

 The most picturesque golf course at Ford’s Colony.
 It presents many challenges to golfers of all abilities with water coming into play on 13 holes, a total of 9 doglegs and bunkers guarding every green.
 There are many elevations changes and the prevailing winds are usually howling, making this course play a lot longer than the 6,621 yards stated on the scorecard.

 Blue Heron A favorite to Ford’s Colony members, this continuous 18 consists of long and challenging par 3’s, fair and forthright par 4’s and intimidating par 5’s.
 Blue Heron provides some room for error off of the tee but makes up for it by having 17 out of 18 greens guarded by bunkers.
-Many of these holes are carved out of dense wetlands, which provide not only a unique golf course setting but a home to many different species of birds, fish
+Many of these holes are carved out of dense wetlands, which provide not only a unique golf course setting but a home to many different species of birds, fish and other aquatic life.

 Homes: New and resale custom homes are available, with prices ranging from the low $300’s to $1,500,000+